top of page

 You don’t plan for it.
 You don’t ask for it.
 But once you’re on the other side, you realize: your perspective on life, health, and connection has changed.

-And for a lot of men, what follows isn’t just personal growth—it’s disconnection.
+And for many men, what follows isn’t just personal growth—it’s disconnection.

 The Hardest Part Isn’t the Event.
 It’s What Comes After.